goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 We will build iteratively, first starting small.
 And going massive as we approach the GPT paper.

-This [blog](https://machinelearningmastery.com/training-the-transformer-model/) helped me with this section extensively
+This [blog](https://machinelearningmastery.com/training-the-transformer-model/) helped me with this section.

 **Preparing the data**